testillano/h2agent/README.md

 }
 ```

-The client provision reads the last received body at `POST /api/v1/webhook/notify` and uses it as the outgoing request body — no `globalVar` needed.
+The client provision reads the last received body at `POST /api/v1/webhook/notify` and uses it as the outgoing request body — no `vault` needed.
 A full runnable example is available at `tools/play-h2agent/examples/ServerTriggersClientViaServerEvent`.

 > **Note:** `serverEvent` requires server-data storage to be enabled (default).
 If `--discard-data` is set, the source will fail and the transformation is skipped.